-We are a “Good” school with high aspirations for all members of our school community.
+We are a school with high aspirations for all members of our school community.
 Ofsted rated us ‘Good’, following an inspection in 2016; you can read the report on our website.
 Our motto of ‘learning and achieving together’ really sums up our aim to ensure all of our staff and students work together to ensure everyone exceeds their potential.
 We are a proud member of The Arthur Terry Learning Partnership, which supports us in delivering an excellent level of education.
 We aim to develop students within the framework of ‘The Coleshill Learner’ so they are able to achieve the best outcomes they are capable of and are also ready for further education, training or employment in the 21st Century.

-Our school has been on a remarkable journey over recent years and has grown by over a third in size to 1100 students in 2017.
+Our school has been on a remarkable journey over recent years and has grown by over a third in size to approximately 1210 students in 2018.
 We were praised by Ofsted for being ‘a united learning community’ and we pride ourselves on ensuring we maintain our focus on the school community by being organised into family groups within our four houses and vertical tutor groups.
 Behaviour at our school is excellent, with a focus on positive working relationships between staff and students and a culture of tolerance and respect.
 Teaching, across all subjects, is consistently strong and we have a number of teachers who work to support other schools within our Learning Partnership.

 As a Business and Enterprise academy we are outward facing and aim to be a regional leader in careers and employability.
-We have strong partnerships with local businesses including: SERTEC, who sponsored our new ICT suite in 2017; BMW, with whom we are working on an enterprise challenge to design and build hydrogen fuelled cars and B46 who are a local network of businesses who have provided a range of employability workshops and provide excellent opportunities for our students.
+We have strong partnerships with local businesses including: SERTEC, who sponsored our new ICT suite in 2017; BMW, with whom we worked on an enterprise challenge to design and build hydrogen fuelled cars and local businesses who have provided a range of employability workshops and provide excellent opportunities for our students.
 This year we are aiming to achieve the prestigious award of Careers Mark Gold, to recognize our work in this area.
 We are a ‘Digital Schoolhouse’ meaning we are at the forefront for teaching computing and we deliver computing to our primary partners too.
 We are always open to new projects and ideas so please do get in touch if you have any!

 The best way to get a feel for our school is to come and visit us during the school day and have a student led tour.
 This will enable you to see our amazing students and teachers in action.
 We have places in some of our year groups and are always open to having discussions about school admissions.
 If you are unable to visit us right now take some time to look on our Twitter or Face Book pages and you will see the photos and videos that capture the wealth of activities and student achievement over recent weeks and months.